 And Melchizedek king of Salem brought out bread and wine; now he was a priest of God Most High.Genesis 14:18(NASB)

-I wonder if this was one of the places that the Lord Jesus related to the two disciples on the road to Emmaus when He joined them on the way and opened their minds to understand the Scriptures and explained to them the things which were written about Him... which must be fulfilled, in the Law of Moses; the Prophets of Israel and the great treasury of Psalms.
+I wonder if this was one of the Scriptures that the Lord Jesus related to the two disciples on the road to Emmaus when He joined them on the way and opened their minds to understand the Scriptures and explained to them the things which were written about Him... which must be fulfilled in the Law of Moses, the Prophets of Israel, and the great treasury of Psalms.

-As we journey through the Word of God, may our hearts and minds be open to all the Lord has to teach us, so that we are guided into all truth about the Lord Jesus, which are hidden therein... knowing that God's plan of redemption is a most precious scarlet thread that weaves its way through each book and every character.
+As we journey through the Word of God, may our hearts and minds be open to all the Lord has to teach us, so that we are guided into all truth about the Lord Jesus, knowing that God's plan of redemption is a most precious scarlet thread that weaves its way through each book and every character.

 Heavenly Father, thank You for the wonderful way all Scripture points to Christ.
 Help me to be earnest in my study of Your Word and guide me into all truth, I pray.
 Thank You for the beautiful emblems of bread and wine that Melchizedek gave to Abraham and which is used in remembrance of Christ's sacrifice of Himself on the Cross for my sake and the sake of all mankind.
 Bring many to a deeper understanding of Who You are and all that Christ has done for us.
 This I ask in Jesus' name, AMEN.